 We are creating resources, tools and materials for teaching growth mindset and building learning and sharing networks so we can reach out to as many people as possible who work with children.

 We have been working with a number of education authorities:

 - Delivering workshops within Glasgow, Angus, Fife and West Dunbartonshire

 - Developing a programme in Stirling and Clackmannanshire incorporating sport and mindset

 - Developed a community based approach across Dundee, involving education, health and other community agencies.

 Where can I find out more?

-We have a whole host of information, tools and resources available for you to download and use in your schools and classrooms.
+We have a whole host of information, tools and resources available for you to download and use in your schools and communities.